-As you've learned, the purpose is the intended goal or value of a text, and the audience is the reader of the text, which can be intended (targeted by the author) or unintended (not specifically targeted by the author).
+Purpose is the intended goal or value of a text, and the audience is the reader of the text, which can be intended (targeted by the author) or unintended (not specifically targeted by the author).

 Thus, assessing, identifying, and directing your writing towards the purpose and audience is an essential task.

-To figure out what the purpose and audience of a text is, consider the following factors as clues:
+To figure out what the purpose and audience of a text is, look for these clues:

 - Content

 - · Mode of writing

-- · Word choice
+- Word choice

-- Formality level
+- · Formality level

-- · Overall tone
+- Overall tone

-Doing an analysis of these elements within someone else's writing helps you better deploy those same tools in your own writing and provides you with examples of effective ways to target your intended audience and fulfill your intended purpose.
+Doing an analysis of these elements within someone else's writing helps you better deploy those same tools in your own writing and provides you with useful examples of effective ways to target your intended audience and fulfill your intended purpose.